Top 5 factors influencing corn yield loss

 “I split my herbicide program, with pre-emerge and post-emerge applications, to start my fields clean and keep them clean.
 That’s what consistently yields a clean slate year-in and year-out,” Bollig says.
 “It’s important to watch for higher-pressure spots in your fields that can give weeds a good start because conditions are right for them.”

-5) Wind Damage / Downed Corn
+5) Wind Damage / Down Corn

 “We are pushing plant populations and fertility to get the maximum yield out of our modern day gentetics which opens the door to more lodging problems.
 And, if you don’t pick up those plants at harvest, that yield is lost,” Bollig says.
 “Challenging weather conditions, weed and disease problems and a lot of other factors can cause the best corn to go down.
 It’s important to have harvest equipment, like a Drago corn head, to go down and get it.”